 An uplift event can be created and launched immediately or scheduled for a planned event up to one year in advance.
-An uplift event can be created by an Uplift Manager in any location, and the FirstNet device will be uplifted, regardless of its location.
+An uplift event can be created by an Uplift Manager in any location, and the FirstNet device(s) will be uplifted, regardless of location.
 Any device provisioned with a FirstNet SIM (phones, tablets, data devices) can be uplifted.
 Any wireless device number that is not eligible for uplift will be ignored and will show a status of "Not Eligible."
-Finally, any device in a "suspend" status will be uplifted; however, they cannot be
+Finally, any device in a "suspend" status will be uplifted; however, the device(s) cannot be utilized until they are reactivated by the Agency's

-Pro Tips: Using Uplift Effectively
+Pro Tips:Using Uplift Effectively

-Identify Primary (public safety) and Extended Primary (support organization) users and their FirstNet phone numbers

-- Set up Groups in advance using FirstNet Central Uplift Request Tool - Schedule uplift events in advance, using pre-identified groups, locations, and duration
+- 1 Identify Primary (public safety) and Extended Primary (support organization) users and their FirstNet phone numbers. - 2 Set up groups in advance using FirstNet Central Uplift Request Tool. - 3 Schedule uplift events in advance, using pre-identified groups, locations, and duration.

-Use Case Indiana Pandemic Response
+Use CaseIndiana Pandemic Response

 Tyler Clements, Emergency Response Director for Indiana's Integrated Public Safety Commission, turned to FirstNet to ensure the state's vaccination sites would have the coverage and capacity needed to support multiple federal, state, and local responders.
-Clements requested a FirstNet SatCOLT to optimize coverage within the twoblock area encompassing the vaccination center and relied on the FirstNet Central tool to uplift hundreds of on-site responders to the network, giving them priority access.
+Clements requested a FirstNet SatCOLT to optimize coverage within the two-block area encompassing the vaccination center and relied on the FirstNet Central tool to uplift hundreds of on-site responders to the network, giving them priority access.
 "Whenever you have that many people in one area, FirstNet is really the only service that's able to deliver to public safety," said Clements.